MinyoungWoo-Eric/Nasdaq-100-Social-Sentiment-Analysis-Intelligence-DeepSent-/README.md

 ## 6. Governance & Responsible AI Design
+Didn't treat compliance as an afterthought.
+It's baked into the design:
 ### Data Governance
-- Public data only (Alpha Vantage & Yahoo Finance)
+- Public Data Only (Alpha Vantage & Yahoo Finance)
-- Complete source transparency
+- Complete Source Transparency
-- No personal data collection
+- No Personal Data Collection

 ### AI Transparency
-- Show articles (with source evidence) behind sentiment scores
+- Show Articles (with source evidence) behind Sentiment Scores
-- RAG-anchored narratives (no hallucinations)
+- RAG-Anchored Narratives (no hallucinations)

 ### Human-in-the-Loop
-- Decision-support tool only
+- Decision-Support Tool Only
-- No autonomous trading functionality
+- No Autonomous Trading Functionality
-- Sentiment as one signal among many (not sole decision driver)
+- Sentiment as One Signal among Many (not sole decision driver)

 ### Regulatory Alignment
-- Positioned as research tool, not investment advice
+- Positioned as Research Tool, Not Investment Advice
-- Audit-ready design for compliance requirements
+- Audit-Ready Design for Compliance Requirements

 ## 7. Technology: Availability of Core Components